DickBaker/SampleHttpClient/README.md

 https://learn.microsoft.com/en-gb/dotnet/core/whats-new/dotnet-8/runtime#serialization

 ### James Newton-King
-From Wellington (New Zealand) James joined Microsoft Q2 2018 and works as PM/Principal Software Engineer in Singapore, kept busy on other duties although he continues as owner of these repos, probably unrealistic to expect JN-K to expend more significant heroic effort obviously as OSS there are many other contributors and experts worldwide who will continue to carry the flame https://github.com/JamesNK/Newtonsoft.Json/ https://github.com/JamesNK/Newtonsoft.Json.Schema/
+From Wellington (New Zealand) James was assimilated into **The Microsoft Borg** Q2 2018 and works as PM/Principal Software Engineer in Singapore, kept busy on other duties although he continues as owner of these repos, probably unrealistic to expect JN-K to expend more significant heroic effort ("Resistance is futile") obviously (being OSS) there are many other contributors and experts worldwide who will continue to carry the flame https://github.com/JamesNK/Newtonsoft.Json/ https://github.com/JamesNK/Newtonsoft.Json.Schema/